framjet/typescript-framjet-logger/README.md

   label.
 - `table(data: unknown, columns?: string[]): void`: Logs the specified data as a table.
 - `trace(...args: unknown[]): void`: Logs a stack trace with the specified arguments.
+- `trackExecution(label: string, ...args: unknown[]): <T>(execution: (log: FramJetLoggerApi) => T) => T`: Wraps a code block with a labeled group and measures its execution time.
+The label and additional args are used to describe the group.
+The method returns a function that takes an execution function as an argument.
+The execution function is called with a log parameter that can be used for logging within the code block.
+The group and timed operation are automatically ended after the execution function completes.
+- `trackExecutionFunction<F extends (...args: I) => O, I extends unknown[], O>(func: F): (labelCreator: (...args: I) => [string, unknown[]] | string) => F`: Wraps a function with a labeled group and measures its execution time.
+The func parameter is the function to be wrapped.
+The method returns a function that takes a labelCreator function as an argument.
+The labelCreator function is used to generate the label and additional arguments for the group based on the arguments passed to the wrapped function.
+The wrapped function is called within a group and timed operation, which are automatically ended after the function completes.

 ### `FramJetLoggerOptions`